Can I Change My Medicare Supplement Plan Anytime?

 - Your insurance company broke the law or misled you.

 - After enrolling in a Medicare Advantage plan within a year, you decided to switch to Original Medicare and a Medigap plan.

 In any of these situations, you will have guaranteed issue rights, during which private insurance companies cannot deny you based on your age or health conditions.

 Open Enrollment Period (State Specific)

-While there is an annual enrollment period during which you can change plans in every state, some states have special rules that allow Medigap policyholders to change their Medicare Supplement insurance plan at specific times without undergoing medical underwriting.
+Certain states have special rules that allow Medigap policyholders to change their Medicare Supplement insurance plan at specific times without undergoing medical underwriting.
 In addition, a few states have anniversary guaranteed-issue rules, and others have birthday rules that allow plan changes.